Phone hacking: Met police failed to warn victims

 He said he was told several times by police that "there was nothing there," and eventually it was revealed there were 44 instances of hacking of his phone.

-The other two applicants in the case were Ben Jackson, the former assistant to the actor Jude Law, and an applicant known only as HJK.'No precedent'
+The other two applicants in the case were Ben Jackson, the former assistant to the actor Jude Law, and an applicant known only as HJK.

 The Metropolitan Police said it "accepts more should have been done by police in relation to those identified as victims and potential victims of phone hacking several years ago."